top of page

 Here is the secret that makes these devices pay for themselves: Insurance Discounts.

-Because water damage is such a high risk for insurers, many companies offer significant discounts on your premiums if you install a whole-home shutoff valve like the Moen Flo or Phyn.
+Because water damage is the #1 claim for insurers (averaging $10,000+ per payout), companies are desperate for you to install these.
+Many offer significant discounts on your premiums if you install a whole-home shutoff valve.

+Pro Tip: Don't just buy it—email the receipt to your agent.
 We have seen discounts ranging from 3% to 10% annually.
-Over the course of 3-4 years, the device effectively pays for itself.
-Always check with your insurance agent before buying to confirm their specific requirements.
+Over 3 years, the Moen Flo effectively pays for itself.

 Installation: DIY or Call a Pro?

-For the Sensors (Govee): 100% DIY.
+For the Sensors (Govee/YoLink): 100% DIY.
 You literally put batteries in, connect it to an app, and set it on the floor.

-For the Shutoff Valves (Moen/Phyn): Unless you are very comfortable cutting copper pipes and soldering, we recommend hiring a plumber.
+For the Shutoff Valves (Moen/EcoNet): Unless you are very comfortable cutting copper pipes and soldering, we recommend hiring a plumber.

 • Pro Cost: Expect to pay a plumber $200 – $400 for installation.